box/box-developer-changelog/content/2025/10-23-box-node-sdk-v400-released.md

 ### Important Notes

-This version allows you to gradually migrate your codebase to the `sdk-gen` module.
+This version allows you to gradually migrate your code base to the `sdk-gen` module.
 The key differences between the modules are documented in the [module migration guide][2].

 Ultimately, we recommend to migrate to `v10` which includes only the generated `sdk-gen` module.
 To migrate from `v4` to `v10` follow this [migration guide][3].